 Digital sustainability is the use of technologies in everyday business applications to improve the environment.
-The recent movement has gained traction as individuals around the world seek to limit the effects that technology can impose on the environment.
+The recent movement has gained traction as individuals around the world seek to limit the effects that digital technology and sustainability can impose on the environment.

-To achieve digital sustainability, organizations use digitalization.
+To achieve digital sustainability, organizations use digitalization advanced analytics.
 Businesses adopting digital sustainability as a goal can use digital processes, tools, and forecasting models to measure potential gains against the impact that their success might have on the environment.
 These same businesses can then work to mitigate any potential environmental impact of their operations, while still pairing consumers with valuable goods and services.

-Several forces are behind digital sustainability initiatives, including attention to rising populations and the increasing demand for remote IT support software solutions.
+Several forces are behind digital environment and social initiatives, including attention to rising populations and the increasing demand for remote IT support software solutions.
 Ultimately, digital sustainability allows companies to use technology that protects the environment without compromising corporate success.

 How Digital Sustainability Is Changing Business